isomerpages/mlaw-corp/news/press-releases/_posts/2011-07-08-New-legislation-on-conveyancing-measures-gazetted-on-8-July-2011.md

 </li>
 <li>
- Buyers or sellers who wish to place money in Conveyancing Accounts have to add the suffix, “-CVY”, to the payee name on their cheque/cashier’s order – “<Name of law firm>-CVY”.
+ Buyers or sellers who wish to place money in Conveyancing Accounts have to add the suffix, “-CVY”, to the payee name on their cheque/cashier’s order – “&lt;Name of law firm&gt;-CVY”.
 Money placed with SAL must be made payable to “Singapore Academy of Law”.
 </li>

 <li>